FIls0010/LLM_tutor/README.md

 - Resistance to manipulation
 - Safety and tone

-You may adapt or replace it entirely to suit your institution's needs.
+You may adapt or replace it entirely to suit your institution / course needs.

 ---